Cryptocurrency is all the rage at the moment.

-- Unregulated - Some see cryptocurrency's independence from banks to be a significant advantage, but equally this leaves your digital assets vulnerable to exploitation without the regulation or monitoring provided by traditional financial institutions.
+- Unregulated - Some see cryptocurrency's independence from banks to be a significant advantage, but equally this leaves your digital assets vulnerable to exploitation without the regulation or monitoring provided by traditional financial institutions such as the Financial Conduct Authority (FCA).
 The anonymity that cryptocurrency offers also means that it is increasingly used for illegal transactions.

 - Storage security - Cryptocurrency cannot be physically carried around in your wallet and accessed simply by opening it like traditional money.
 Digital wallets require the use of a password to use, and should you forget what that is, the strong encryption used in cryptocurrency storage means it would be impossible to recover a forgotten password (if the wallet has no backup option) and would lock you out of your digital assets until you remember it.
 This would effectively leave your cryptocurrency worthless as you would not be able to use it.

 Cryptocurrencies are here to stay.
 They have many advantages and disadvantages and it is advisable to research and read around the topic before engaging with them.
 As a means of payment their utility is still questionable and remains in its infancy.
-As an investment opportunity, they represent a high-risk asset which makes them unsuitable for most investors.
+As an investment opportunity, they represent a high-risk asset with no financial protection from the Financial Services Compensation Scheme, which makes them unsuitable for most investors.
 Even if you are accepting of the risks then the likes of bitcoin should account for a very small proportion of your wealth, if you mitigate the risks.